 Appeals will be accepted until

-An appeal to the Board of Tax Assessors (BTA) can now be submitted on an Appeal of Assessment Form.
-This form is available here or can be obtained at the Tax Assessor’s Office at 140 Stonewall Ave., West Suite 108, Fayetteville, GA.
+An appeal to the Board of Assessors (BTA) can now be submitted on an Appeal of Assessment Form.
+This form is available here or can be obtained at the Assessor’s Office at 140 Stonewall Ave., West Suite 108, Fayetteville, GA.
 Appeals may also be filed online via our GIS Website.
+Instructions for online filing can be found here.
 Written appeals will be accepted and must include the parcel ID number/map number, grounds for the appeal, the taxpayers opinion of value and should also include your election to appeal to Board of Equalization, Hearing Officer or Arbitration.
-It must be signed and dated and must be received by the Board of Tax Assessors (BTA) within 45 days from the date of the "Assessment Notice".
+It must be signed and dated and must be received by the Board of Assessors (BTA) within 45 days from the date of the "Assessment Notice".
 It must be US postmarked, no metered mail accepted.

 You may elect to have your appeal heard by one of the following (if no election is made then your election will be Board of Equalization)